🌲 Front Range Plant FinderPlant finder

 Is Wood's wild rose good for the Colorado Front Range?

-Yes.
-Wood's wild rose is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+Yes, Wood's wild rose is a well-suited shrub for Colorado's Front Range.

 How big does Wood's wild rose get?